-The 2020 NFL Draft will take place April 23-25 and while this draft will be unique for its format, one thing hasn't changed — the time teams will have to make their picks when they are on the clock.
+The 2021 NFL Draft will take place April 29-May 1 from Cleveland.
+WIth this year's event set to mix on-site and virtual elements, fans can expect a new draft experience.
+But one thing that remains the same is the time teams will have to make their picks when they are on the clock.

-As for the draft itself, 255 picks will be made over seven rounds from Thursday-Saturday.
-Even with the unusual circumstances surrounding this year's draft, the amount of time each team will have when they go on the clock to make their pick has not changed.
+As for the draft itself, 259 picks will be made over seven rounds from Thursday-Saturday.
+Here's the amount of time each team will have when they go on the clock to make their pick.

 - Round 1: 10 minutes per selection

 - Rounds 3-6, including compensatory picks: 5 minutes per selection

 - Round 7, including compensatory picks: 4 minutes per selection

 Wit this year's draft providing a mix of on-site and virtual elements, it will be interesting to see how each round proceeds.
 There already have been a few trades shaking up the order in the first round.
 Will we see more when the draft gets going on Thursday night?